Mahira Khan: A toilet cleaner who conquered Lollywood, Bollywood - ExBulletin

-This fame, this money, this popularity, you can never get served with all of these glamorous things by just sitting idle and doing nothing.
-It’s a famous saying where there is a will there is a way.
-When you strive to make your dreams come true, you can surely make your dreams come true.
+This fame, this money, this popularity, you can never get fooled with all this glamorous stuff just sitting idly by and doing nothing.
+It’s a famous saying where there is a will, there is a way.
+When you strive for your dreams, you can definitely make your dreams come true.
 Mahira Khan recently spoke about her difficult phase which undoubtedly gives us more inspiration and courage to move forward in life with more focused ideas and determination.

 She recently appeared in an interview with Fuchsia Magazine, where she revealed that she, while in Los Angeles, mopped the floors and cleaned the toilets at famous international food chain McDonald’s.
-She further added that she always got compliments like she was very humble and all that but how could she not be humble this phase turned her into a humble being.
+She further added that she always gets compliments like she is very humble and all that but how can not be humble this phase turned her into a humble being.

 She has gained great recognition and is such a phenomenal actress who has also represented her country internationally.
 Her beautiful fashion sense and iconic jhumkas are surely everyone’s favorite.
 Here is the interview with Mahira Khan.
 Watch it and enjoy it.